 Independently Tested and Certified Energy Performance

-The energy performance of all ENERGY STAR qualified windows, doors, and skylights must be independently tested and certified according to test procedures established by the National Fenestration Rating Council (NFRC) .
+The energy performance of all ENERGY STAR qualified windows, doors, and skylights must be independently tested, certified, and verified according to test procedures established by the National Fenestration Rating Council (NFRC).

 NFRC is a third-party non-profit organization that sponsors certified rating and labeling to help consumers compare the performance of windows, doors, and skylights.
 NFRC does not distinguish between “good” and “bad” windows, set minimum performance standards, or mandate performance levels.
 This is where ENERGY STAR comes in.
 ENERGY STAR enables consumers to easily identify NFRC-certified products with superior energy performance.

-The NFRC label can be found on all ENERGY STAR qualified windows, doors, and skylights and provides performance ratings in five categories:
+The NFRC label can be found on all ENERGY STAR certified windows, doors, and skylights and provides performance ratings in five categories:

 - Visible Transmittance (VT) measures the amount of light the window lets through.
 VT is measured on a scale of 0 to 1; values generally range from 0.20 to 0.80.
 The higher the VT, the more light you see.

 - Condensation Resistance measures how well the window resists water build-up.
 Condensation Resistance is scored on a scale from 0 to 100.
 The higher the condensation resistance factor, the less build-up the window allows.

 For more information on NFRC performance ratings and label, visit NFRC’s Web site.

 ENERGY STAR qualification is based on U-factor and SHGC ratings only.